 Because Melusine manipulates pandas dataframes, the naming of the columns is imposed.
 Here is a basic glossary to provide an understanding of each columns manipulated.
 Initial columns of the dataframe:

 - body : the body of the email.
-It can be composed of a unique message, a historic of messages, a transfer of messages or a combination of historics and transfers.
+It can be composed of a unique message, a history of messages, a transfer of messages or a combination of history and transfers.

 - header : the subject of the email.

 - date : the date the email has been sent.
-It corresponds to the date of the last message of the email has been written.
+It corresponds to the date of the last email message.

-- from : the email address of the author of the last message of the email.
+- from : the email address of the author of the last email message.

-- to : the email address of the recipient of the last message.
+- to : the email address of the recipient of the last email message.

 Columns added by Melusine:

 is_begin_by_transfer : boolean, indicates if the email is a direct transfer.
-In that case it is recommended to update the value of the initial columns with the informations of the message transferred.
+In that case it is recommended to update the value of the initial columns with the information of the message transferred.

-is_answer : boolean, indicates if the email contains a historic of messages
+is_answer : boolean, indicates if the email contains a history of messages

 is_transfer : boolean, indicates if the email is a transfer (in that case it does not have to be a direct transfer).